I-am-PUID-0/DUMB_docs/docs/deployment/docker.md

 ## 🎉 That’s It!

-Once deployed, DMB will initialize and make its services available at their respective ports (e.g., DMB Frontend at `:3005`, API at `:8000`, etc.).
+Once deployed, DUMB will initialize and make its services available at their respective ports (e.g., DUMB Frontend at `:3005`, API at `:8000`, etc.).

-You can now manage DMB entirely through the **[DMB Frontend](../services/dmb-frontend.md)**, or explore the [Configuration](../features/configuration.md) docs to adjust settings as needed.
+You can now manage DUMB entirely through the **[DUMB Frontend](../services/dumb-frontend.md)**, or explore the [Configuration](../features/configuration.md) docs to adjust settings as needed.

 ---